Wireless RGB Lighting Control System

 - Designed the full hardware architecture: central controller, two BLE peripherals, level shifters, shared power and ground

-- Wrote all firmware: central BLE manager (ble_dual_central.ino), LED strip peripheral (ble_led_strip_display.ino), and UART bridge peripheral (ble_to_uart_bridge.ino)
+- Wrote all firmware: central BLE manager, LED strip peripheral, and UART bridge peripheral

 - Developed the WS2812B coprocessor flow on the Raspberry Pi Pico in CircuitPython, bridged from the UART peripheral

-- Performed RF/EMI measurements using the nRF52840 dongle and RSSI Viewer across four test conditions, analyzed results, and drew design implications
+- Performed RF/EMI measurements using the nRF52840 dongle and RSSI Viewer across four test conditions and analyzed results

-- Authored a full technical report covering theoretical analysis, proof of concept, measurement findings, and short/medium/long-term recommendations for NZXT
+- Authored a full technical report covering theoretical analysis and research, proof of concept, measurement findings, and future recommendations for NZXT

 Recommendations Delivered to NZXT